gostevedore/gostevedore.github.io/content/en/docs/reference-guide/builder/_index.md

 ### Variables-mapping reference
 Stevedore always sends a set of parameters to the driver when building a Docker image.
 These parameters are organized in a key-value data structure called `variables_mapping`.
 Importantly, these parameters are sent to the driver by Stevedore regardless of whether they have been explicitly specified in the [image]({{<ref "/docs/reference-guide/image/">}}) definition or as a [CLI]({{<ref "/docs/reference-guide/cli/">}}) flag.

-When Stevedore sets a driver parameter based on the `variables_mapping`, it searches for the corresponding _argument-name_ in the `variables_mapping` block of the builder's definition.
+When Stevedore sets a parameter to the driver that comes from the `variables_mapping`, it searches for the corresponding _argument-name_ in the `variables_mapping` dictionary in the builder's definition.
 Users can override the default name of the argument by providing a new name for that argument in the same `variables_mapping` block.

+For example, Stevedore sends the parent name and version to the driver even if the user doesn't request them.
+These parameters are then passed as build arguments to Docker, making them available in the Dockerfile.

 It's important to understand the concepts within the variables-mapping context, such as the _key name_, _argument name_, and _argument value_: